Revelation

 God is a God of mercy although we see His wrath a lot in Revelation.
 He puts up with a lot though before He finally has no other choice but to stop evil and bring judgment.

 So again we see that there are still those that believe even in this late stage of the tribulation.
-This shows us not that there was no rapture but that God's spirit was actively saving people all during the tribulation for that was the whole purpose of it.
+This doesn't mean that there was no rapture but that God's spirit was actively saving people all during the tribulation for that was the whole purpose of it.
 The people mentioned here is probably more Jews (Israel) that were saved at one point during the tribulation.
 They were to come out of Babylon.
 Perhaps it means to come out of the entrapment of loving this world's goods and wealth so much that it hinders our walk with God.
 We can't love God with all our hearts and be consumed with gaining wealth at the same time.
 Perhaps the explanation though is a simple one, flee the literal latter day rebuilt city of Babylon.
 If this is speaking of the religious aspect of Babylon, then naturally we all are instructed to leave any false religious system.
-Its surely not wrong to make a living and have a good business but if it is getting in the way of obedience to God, it is not worth it.
+It's surely not wrong to make a living and have a good business but if it is getting in the way of obedience to God, it is not worth it.
 If we have to deal dishonestly and tell ourselves that, "Business is business," then it has become our god instead of God.
 Babylon is going to be destroyed.
 Whether it is a spiritual false religious system or a great commercial system of getting rich at any cost, it is coming down.
-Judgment begins at the house of God so we who are preaching the prosperity gospel and fleecing the flock of God, will face judgment first.
 Here are the sins of Babylon:

 It could be that the literal rebuilding of Babylon and its religion system could have such demonic attraction that all false religious system moves here to have her headquarters in this place.
 This may become a great world trade center but be evil and wicked to the core.
 All evil rebellion against God both in the past and present will have its final end here.